criteo/kerberos-docker/README.md

 make install
 ~~~

-It will use the `./build-ubuntu-example-com` folder, with docker containers under `Ubuntu` and with the kerberos realm `EXAMPLE.COM`.
+It will use the `./build-ubuntu-example-com` folder, with Docker containers under `Ubuntu` and with the Kerberos realm `EXAMPLE.COM`.
-If you want to use another OS for the docker containers and/or other  Kerberos realm, you need to use `make gen-conf` see `Prerequisites` section.
+If you want to use another OS for the Docker containers and/or other Kerberos realm, you need to use `make gen-conf`, see the `Prerequisites` section.

 See `Makefile` with `make usage` for all commands.